-March 16, 2024 Update: Despite the BBC’s best efforts at detecting and blocking VPN use, several providers continue to work well with the iPlayer.
-I last connected earlier today with NordVPN (using UK server 1807) to watch live coverage of the FA Cup.
+October 9, 2024 Update: Despite the BBC’s best efforts at detecting and blocking VPN use, several providers continue to work well with the iPlayer.
+I last connected yesterday with NordVPN (using UK server 2150) to watch The Football News Show.

 As always, I will continue to update this page at least a few times per week with my latest BBC iPlayer VPN use.